Prem759-0/AI-VOICE-AGENT/README.md

 -   `public/`: Contains stati assets like images and fonts.
 -   `services/`: Contains services used by the application.
 -   `stack.js`: Configures the Stackframe authentication.
--   `docker-compose.yml`: Defines the local Docker container setup for Convex.
+-   `docker-compose.yml`: Defines the local Docker
--   `package.json`: Lists project dependencies and scripts.